wwimmo/redux-persist-fs-storage/README.md

 yarn add react-native-fs redux-persist-fs-storage
 ```

 This will install `react-native-fs` as dependency.
-So make sure to link it natively:
+So make sure to link it natively (if you're below RN 0.60):

 ```
 react-native link react-native-fs
 ```

+After that, replace the react-native-fs and redux-persist-fs-storage versions with the `wwimmo/react-native-fs` and `wwimmo/redux-persist-fs-storage` .git links and npm install/yarn again.

 See `react-native-fs`'s [documentation](https://github.com/itinance/react-native-fs) for details.